DrinkyBird/epsilon/readme.txt

       * epsilon_cl_confonthud temporarily disabled due to bugs
       * Purchasing a class now sets player health to their spawn health
       * Clean up some definitions code
-      * Destroying the enemy refinery no longer prevents your team's harvesters from returning Tiberium
       * Maps
         * AOW02
           * Fixed building sector tags and MCT line tags